mrhamedani/Machine-learning-projects-ScikitLearn/README.md

 - Principal Component Analysis - PCA
 - The most important features using covariance
 - The most important features using variance

+**6.RecommenderSystem-KNN-movies**
+Using the K-Nearest Neighbors (KNN) model, we are going to build a Recommender System.
+In this dataset, various movies are categorized by genre.
+New items:
+- KNN model and using different K
+- Recommender System Structure
+- preprocessing